HKUST-KnowComp/MLMA_hate_speech/README.md

 	If you use our dataset, please cite our EMNLP paper:
 	@inproceedings{ousidhoum-etal-multilingual-hate-speech-2019,
-	title = "Multilingual and Multi-Aspect Hate Speech Analysis" author = "Nedjma Ousidhoum
+    		title = "Multilingual and Multi-Aspect Hate Speech Analysis", author = "Ousidhoum, Nedjma
-         and Zizheng Lin
+             		and Lin, Zizheng
-         and Hongming Zhang
+             		and Zhang, Hongming
-         and Yangqiu Song
+            		and Song, Yangqiu
-         and Dit-Yan Yeung",
+            		and Yeung, Dit-Yan",
     			booktitle = "Proceedings of EMNLP",
     		year = "2019",
-	publisher = 	"Association for Computational Linguistics"
+    		publisher =	"Association for Computational Linguistics",
 	}

 	(You can preview our paper on https://arxiv.org/pdf/1908.11049.pdf)

 Dataset